 How do I Create Mobile-First Email Signature Design

 The rules for a lot of email signature design follows the rules of mobile-first design in general.
 With fonts and images, which we talk about below, as with everything, assume your email can be read in all sizes, so keep it as simple as possible to reach the most people.

 Plus, if you spend all this money on a gorgeous logo and design, you don’t want mobile devices to mess them up now, do ya?

 What’s the best way to start designing an email signature?

-We recommend writing your email signature in HTML in order to give you the flexibility to create exactly what you want in a highly portable format that you can be read on different devices.
-Just don’t write it in HTML5 because (as a recurring theme) email readers are too old school to deal with it.
+We recommend writing your email signature in HTML to give you the flexibility to create exactly what you want in a highly portable format on different devices.
+Just don’t write it in HTML5 because (as a recurring theme).

 How do I make my email signature well-shaped in a neat little box?